SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 Seol Jihu raised one of his eyebrows.
 Kim Hannah continued without batting an eye.
 "It’s simple — to make sure the person getting scammed doesn’t know he’s getting scammed.” "….”
 "Only when the scam is successful would they realize, ‘Ah, that was a scam.’"

-- "When apologizing for a mistake, one should not be overly dignified, but one should also not lower oneself more than necessary"

 - "When apologizing for a mistake, one should not be overly dignified, but one should also not lower oneself more than necessary either."